-- The Storm Trooper, She Shell and Flash Gordon are constructed from lightweight HydroFoil™ fabric.
+- The anti-Cyclone, Antidote, Storm Trooper and She Shell are constructed from lightweight HydroFoil™ fabric.
 It's waterproof, windproof and extremely breathable.
 However if you're in heavy rain for prolonged periods, or working hard you're still likely to get damp.
 Even the gruntiest waterproof fabrics eventually leak when you're belting along at 30kph - rain gets in through the collar, cuffs or closures.

 - Although breathable fabrics let moisture escape they don't actually stop you sweating.
 And because they're windproof, you lose the cooling effect of the wind as you ride.
 So an effective base layer that moves excess moisture away from your skin is an important part of the layering system.
 Sweat condenses on bare arms so opt for long sleeves.

 - Helter Skelters three-quarter rain pants are more breathable than full-length pants, avoid chain suck and are easy to haul on and off.
 A valuable part of your armoury.

 Your legs work hard while cycling.
 A cold, early start typically results in the need to disrobe once the sun hits and your body comes up to operating temperature.

 - Layering a pair of tights over your favourite cycle shorts, or adding a pair of leg warmers, provides maximum versatility.